Isoperimetric inequalities, shapes of F{\o}lner sets and groups with Shalom's property ${H_{\mathrm{FD}}}$: Abstract

 \section{Abstract}

 We prove an isoperimetric inequality for groups.
-As an application, we obtain lower bound on F{\o}lner functions in various nilpotent-by-cyclic groups.
+As an application we show that any Grigrochuk group of intermediate growth has at least exponential F{\o}lner function.
+As another application, we obtain lower bounds on F{\o}lner functions in various nilpotent-by-cyclic groups.
 Under a regularity assumption, we obtain a characterization of F{\o}lner functions of these groups.
-As another application, we evaluate the asymptotics of the F{\o}lner function of $Sym(\mathbb{Z})\rtimes {\mathbb{Z}}$.
-We construct new examples of groups with Shalom's property $H_{\mathrm{FD}}$, in particular among nilpotent-by-cyclic and lacunary hyperbolic groups.
-Among these examples we find groups with property $H_{\mathrm{FD}}$, which are direct products of lacunary hyperbolic groups and have arbitrarily large F{\o}lner functions.
+As a further application, we evaluate the asymptotics of the F{\o}lner function of $Sym(\mathbb{Z})\rtimes {\mathbb{Z}}$.
+We study examples of groups with Shalom's property $H_{\mathrm{FD}}$ among nilpotent-by-cyclic groups.
+We show that there exist lacunary hyperbolic groups with property $H_{\mathrm{FD}}$.
+We find groups with property $H_{\mathrm{FD}}$, which are direct products of lacunary hyperbolic groups and have arbitrarily large F{\o}lner functions.